-- Cash and cash equivalents include cash on hand, amounts due from banks, money market securities, highly liquid overnight deposits, discount notes and commercial paper held in the ordinary course of business.
+• Cash and cash equivalents include cash on hand, amounts due from banks, money market securities, highly liquid overnight deposits, discount notes and commercial paper held in the ordinary course of business.
 The Company considers all short-term highly liquid investments with original maturities of less than three months to be cash and cash equivalents.
-Cash and cash equivalents are recorded in cash and cash equivalents in the Balance Sheets at cost, which approximates fair value. - Fixed Maturity Securities which include bonds and structured securities are carried at fair value.
+Cash and cash equivalents are recorded in cash and cash equivalents in the Balance Sheets at cost, which approximates fair value.

+• Fixed Maturity Securities, which include bonds and structured securities, are valued at fair value.
 Fair value is based on quoted market prices where available.
-When quoted market prices are not available, the Company estimates fair value by discounting debt security cash flows to reflect interest rates currently being offered on similar terms to borrowers of similar credit quality (private placement debt securities), by quoted market prices of comparable instruments (untraded public securities) and by independent pricing sources or internally developed pricing models. - Equities includes common stock and are valued using the quoted market prices. - The fair value of mortgages and other loans are estimated by discounting future cash flows using current rates at which similar loans would be made to borrowers with similar credit ratings and for the same remaining maturities. - For policy loans with fixed interest rates, estimated fair values are determined by using discounted cash flow models applied to groups of similar policy loans determined by the nature of the underlying insurance liabilities.
+When quoted market prices are not available, the Company estimates fair value by discounting debt security cash flows to reflect interest rates currently being offered on similar terms to borrowers of similar credit quality (private placement debt securities), by quoted market prices of comparable instruments (untraded public securities) and by independent pricing sources or internally developed pricing models.

+• Equities includes common stock and is valued using the quoted market prices.

+• The fair value of mortgages and other loans are estimated by discounting future cash flows using current rates at which similar loans would be made to borrowers with similar credit ratings and for the same remaining maturities.

+• For policy loans with fixed interest rates, estimated fair values are determined by using discounted cash flow models applied to groups of similar policy loans determined by the nature of the underlying insurance liabilities.
 Cash flow estimates are developed by applying a weighted-average interest rate to the outstanding principal balance of the respective group of policy loans and an estimated average maturity determined through experience studies of the past performance of policyholder repayment behavior for similar loans.
 These cash flows are discounted using current risk-free interest rates with no adjustment for borrower credit risk, as these loans are fully collateralized by the cash surrender value of the underlying insurance policy.
-The estimated fair value for policy loans with variable interest rates approximates carrying value due to the absence of borrower credit risk and the short time period between interest rate resets, which presents minimal risk of a material change in estimated fair value due to changes in market interest rates. - Accounts Receivable and Premium Receivable are recorded at a fair value and balances due in more than one year have been discounted at the relevant risk-free rate.
+The estimated fair value for policy loans with variable interest rates approximates carrying value due to the absence of borrower credit risk and the short time period between interest rate resets, which presents minimal risk of a material change in estimated fair value due to changes in market interest rates.

+• Accounts Receivable and Premium Receivable are recorded at a fair value and balances due in more than one year have been discounted at the relevant risk-free rate.

 • FWH Receivable and Payable: On an EBS basis, Funds held under reinsurance contracts are valued at the quoted market prices of the underlying portfolio of assets referenced in the reinsurance agreement.
-FWH funding agreements purchased are valued as FWH reinsurance consistent with EBS valuation principles for FWH reinsurance contracts.
+FWH funding agreements are valued as FWH reinsurance consistent with EBS valuation principles for FWH reinsurance contracts.
 The Company's FWH funding agreements are accounted for as derivatives under U.S. GAAP.
 The fair values of these derivatives under U.S. GAAP are consistently valued, primarily based on the fair value of the underlying investments.
 The fair values of these securities are determined using quoted market prices in active markets or other observable inputs to pricing.
-For EBS, the FWH funding agreements are included in Funds Withheld Payable and Best Estimate Liability ("BEL") recoverable and are not reported as derivatives.
+For EBS, the FWH funding agreements are included in Funds Withheld Receivable and Best Estimate Liability ("BEL") and are not reported as derivatives.
+The Company's derivative instruments are primarily used to hedge interest rate risk.
+Where certain criteria are met, some of these hedging arrangements may achieve hedge accounting.